duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/10_boot_and_recovery.md

-# Boot and recovery troubleshooting {#setup-troubleshooting-boot status=draft}
+# Boot and recovery troubleshooting {#setup-troubleshooting-boot status=ready}

-What to do if your PI does not boot, network is unreachable etc.
+What to do if your Raspberry Pi does not boot, network is unreachable etc.

 ## The Raspberry Pi does not have power